 - Continue to use a gentle exfoliant that contains an alpha-hydroxy acid (AHA) or beta-hydroxy acids (BHA) -the most common hydroxy acids include glycolic acid, lactic acid, and salicylic acid - this help to remove dead skin and unclog pores.

-- Consider this: You may want to exfoliate less frequently, as to not irritate the skin.
+- Consider: You may want to exfoliate less frequently, as to not irritate the skin.
 Work with your dermatologist to establish the best routine for your changing skin.

 - Pro-tip: Try products rich in naturally-derived retinoids or carotenoids (pro-vitamin A), which help to stimulate collagen production but are very gentle on the skin.